CarlosTrejo2308/hello-world/README.md

 My first github proyect

 Hello world!
-I'm Carlos, I love to program and I hvae made some proyects iun BASIC
+I'm Carlos, I love to program and I hvae made some projects in BASIC